-'''

 show network services <option>

-'''

-<option> is one of the options: all, http, https, telnet, ssh, snmp, modbus and zerod</option> --
+• <option> is one of the options: all, http, https, telnet, ssh, snmp, modbus and zeroconfig.

 Option Description all Displays the settings of all network services, including HTTP, HTTPS, Telnet, SSH and SNMP.
-Tip: You can also type the command without adding this option "all" to get the same data. h tha Only displays the TCD part for the UTTD convice http Only displays the TCP port for the HTTP service. https Only displays the TCP port for the HTTPS service. telnet Only displays the settings of the Telnet service. ssh Only displays the settings of the SSH service. snmp Only displays the SNMP settings. modbus Only displays the settings of the Modbus/TCP service. redfish Only displays the redfish service settings. zeroconfig Only displays the settings of the zero configuration advertising.
+Tip: You can also type the command without adding this option "all" to get the same data. http Only displays the TCP port for the HTTP service. https Only displays the TCP port for the HTTPS service. telnet Only displays the settings of the Telnet service. ssh Only displays the settings of the SSH service. snmp Only displays the SNMP settings. modbus Only displays the settings of the Modbus/TCP service. redfish Only displays the redfish service settings. zeroconfig Only displays the settings of the zero configuration advertising.